Wen-Lab-UU/lab-website/content/openings/_index.md

 intro: |
   We are looking for motivated and outstanding students.
 If you are interested in our researches, just contact us.

-  We currently have the following openings:
+  We currently have the following openings.

 current_openings:
   - title: "Funded Postdoc: Nanopore single-molecule detection"